On the Efficiency of Entropic Regularized Algorithms for Optimal Transport: Conclusion

 \section{Conclusion}

-In this paper, we first show that the complexity bound of the Greenkhorn algorithm can be improved to $\bigOtil(n^2\varepsilon^{-2})$, which matches the best known bound of the Sinkhorn algorithm.
-Then we generalize the APDAGD algorithm with mirror mapping $\phi$ and show that the resulting APDAMD algorithm achieves the complexity bound of $\bigOtil(n^2\sqrt{\delta}\varepsilon^{-1})$ where $\delta>0$ depends on $\phi$.
-We also point out that an existing complexity bound for the APDAGD algorithm is not valid in general using a simple counterexample.
-By exploiting the connection between the APDAMD and APDAGD algorithms, we established the new complexity bound of $\bigOtil(n^{5/2}\varepsilon^{-1})$ for the APDAGD algorithm.
-Finally, we develop accelerated Sinkhorn and Greenkhorn algorithms with the complexity bound of $\bigOtil(n^{7/3}\varepsilon^{-1})$, which improves the bounds of Sinkhorn, Greenkhorn and APDAGD algorithms in terms of $1/\varepsilon$ and $n$ respectively.
+We first show that the complexity bound of Greenkhorn can be improved to $\bigOtil(n^2\varepsilon^{-2})$, which matches the best known bound of Sinkhorn.
+Then, we propose APDAMD by generalizing APDAGD with a prespecified mirror mapping $\phi$ and show that it achieves the complexity bound of $\bigOtil(n^2\sqrt{\delta}\varepsilon^{-1})$ where $\delta>0$ refers to the regularity of $\phi$.
+We prove that the complexity bound of $\bigOtil(\min\{n^{9/4}\varepsilon^{-1}, n^2\varepsilon^{-2}\})$ proved for APDAGD is invalid and prove a refined complexity bound of $\bigOtil(n^{5/2}\varepsilon^{-1})$.
+Moreover, we propose a \textit{deterministic} accelerated variant of Sinkhorn via appeal to estimate sequence techniques and prove the complexity bound of $\bigOtil(n^{7/3}\varepsilon^{-4/3})$.
+As such, we see that accelerated Sinkhorn outperforms Sinkhorn and Greenkhorn in terms of $1/\varepsilon$ and APDAGD and AAM in terms of $n$.
+Experiments on synthetic data and real images demonstrate the efficiency of our algorithms.

-Future work includes the investigation of these fast algorithms to compute other versions of Wasserstein distances.
-In particular, the sample complexity of Wasserstein distance can grow exponentially in dimension $d$ of the probability measure~\citep{Dudley-1969-Speed, Fournier-2015-Rate}, which means that a large amount of samples from two continuous measures is necessary to approximate the true distance between them.
-Such pessimistic result remains even when data live on low-dimensional manifolds~\citep{Weed-2019-Sharp}.
-This motivates a few recent works on new distances, e.g., the sliced Wasserstein distance~\citep{Bonneel-2015-Sliced}, generalized sliced Wasserstein distance~\citep{Kolouri-2019-Generalized} and subspace robust Wasserstein distance~\citep{Paty-2019-Subspace} and further inspires us to explore the application of our algorithms to carry out the computations of these distances and eventually automatic differentiation schemes.